andfanilo/lyon2/docs/mlops.md

 !!! warning "Challenge"
     - Use the previous challenge as template to create the above architecture, removing the `mongo` part and keeping `client` + `server` folders.
     - The client should be a Streamlit _(or Gradio or Dash or Shiny or whatever)_, exposing all feature columns of the dataset we want to use to make a prediction.
-    - The server should be an API, like FastAPI or Flask, which exposes a POST verb `predict`.
+    - The server should be a FastAPI API, which exposes a POST verb `predict`.
 If you send `POST /predict` with a body containing the values of the features, like `{"sepal_length": 42, "petal_length": 34...}` it should return the predicted class from a pretrained model.
     - The client should request the `http://server:8000/predict` with the features in the body to get back a class to display.
     - The `model.pkl` is a model you will train on the dataset and saved (as pickle or using joblib) before building the Docker image in a `train.py` script, and then copy it inside the Docker image.
 When the Docker image runs, the model should be loaded back in the API before any request.

-Good Luck, Have Fun
+Good Luck, Have Fun!

 ## 3. Github & CI/CD